 If you find yourself in this situation, remember to keep calm and find something to keep you busy.
 It may take a while before your aircraft takes off.

 In the eventuality that you are disembarked and your flight gets canceled, you should be able to claim compensation.
-Contact a professional company that works in this field and have them do all the necessary paperwork, commission-free so that you can get your money back.
+Contact a professional company that works in this field, such as this and have them do all the necessary paperwork, commission-free so that you can get your money back.

 Wearing the wrong outfit